nick-smit/trading-app/README.md

 ```

 #### Disclaimer:
-I do not recommend you to use this bot.
-I might decimate your money.
+This bot might decimate your money.
 Use at your own risk.